I’m Worried About My Child Squandering Their Inheritance

 What would happen if you were to give all of your money to your children today?
 What would they do with it?
 A Key Private Bank study found that the average inheritance is fully consumed within 17 months, usually on cars and expensive vacations.
 An inheritance is often viewed as a windfall, like winning the lottery.
 People don’t look at the long-term benefits of receiving an inheritance, leading to poor financial decisions.

-This is even more significant when you have a child with a substance abuse problem or gambling issue.
+What happens if you have a child with a substance abuse problem or gambling issue.
+You do want to provide for him or her but leaving a lump sum inheritance would very likely have dire consequences.
 Disinheriting that child is not the answer.
-After all, you do want to provide for them, but leaving a lump sum inheritance would very likely have dire consequences.

-You can provide for your children in a manner that distributes assets to them over time, rather than in a lump sum.
-If you think this means you are “controlling money from the grave”, there is a change of mindset that must occur.
-It’s not a control issue.
-It is a way for you to provide for your children when they need it most, therby providing them with long-term financial stability.
+In all of these situations, you can provide for your children in a way that distributes assets to them over time, rather than in a lump sum.
+When you plan this way, you protect the assets and help ensure that you are providing for your children when they need it most, thereby providing them with long-term financial stability.